Tech & Media

 More Recommended Reading: I Finally Let My Kids Watch Disney Princess Movies And It's Now My Favourite Part Of The Week

-I typically limited screen time for Penny to no more than one hour per day, but it still seemed to influence the way she spoke.
+As for Penny, I was typically limiting screen time of Peppa to no more than one hour per day, but it still seemed to influence the way she spoke.
 At the time, my daughter was also consuming mostly British television shows, from Peppa Pig, to Ben and Holly’s Little Kingdom, Small Potatoes and Little Princess.

 Once Penny started attending Kindergarten full-time her Peppa accent faded.
 She lost interest in Peppa Pig, a loss that I felt after falling in love with the sweet fictional characters in Peppa’s world.
 She went back to speaking like a typical Canadian kid, adopting the accent and inflections of her peers and our family became a fully Canadian-sounding family again.
 A few years ago I would have never thought that my daughter would stop calling training wheels “stabilizers,” but now it feels like eons ago that she spoke with her sweet Peppa accent.